sindre0830/Weather-Events/README.md

 #### Hours worked

 The group has worked approximately 280 hours in total.
-We had meetings that equals to about 60 hours each plus some time used to work by ourselves.
+We had meetings that equals to about 60 hours each.
+In addition we worked some hours by ourselves between the meetings.

 ### Usage